 Maria de Jong

 Maria de Jong writes and edits biographies, family and business histories.
 She is passionate about preserving history for future generations, and has a special interest in New Zealand and Pacific Island History.
 Maria has a Diploma in Journalism from the Auckland University of Technology and worked for the New Zealand Herald.
 Maria has co-authored the award-winning art book, Fred Graham Creator of Forms – Te Tohunga Auaha.
-She is co-chair of the Auckland Branch of the New Zealand Society of Authors.
+She is a member of the New Zealand Society of Authors.

 Julie Swasbrook is skilled in the design and layout of books.
 Julie can help you organise, digitise and archive old photos and historical documents, or even produce a heritage photo album for the whole family to treasure.
 Julie loves family history and is a member of the New Zealand Society of Genealogists.
 Julie also enjoys building a rapport with interviewees, listening to their story, and producing audio recordings.